Potsdam’s Sanssouci Palace

 View of main avenue with obelisk in the background

-The main avenue intersects with a ‘side’ avenue at the Great Fountain.
-It is the main way to get around the gardens, which over the centuries have expanded to include over 1000 statues, many follies and another palace called the Neue Kammern.
+The main avenue begins with the obelisk on the right and intersects with a ‘side’ avenue at the Great Fountain.
+It can take hours to navigate as it runs the entire length of the gardens.
+Over the centuries, these spaces have grown to include over 1000 statues, many follies and another palace called the Neue Kammern.

 ‘Of course the beauty today is that you have these little John Deere carts that can get you around the garden.’